 What is a Clinical Audit?

-An audit is a clinical quality improvement process that seeks to improve patient care and outcomes through a systematic review of care against explicit criteria set out at the beginning of the project, subsequent measuring of the initial findings and review of any changes as a result of the quality initiative.
-Where indicated, changes are implemented at an individual, team, or service level and further monitoring is used to confirm improvement in healthcare delivery.
+An audit is a clinical quality improvement process that seeks to improve patient care and outcomes through a systematic review of care against explicit criteria.
+These criteria are established at the beginning of the project, subsequently measured, then re-measured following an intervention or quality improvement initiative.
+Where indicated, changes are implemented at the individual, team, or service level and further monitoring is used to confirm improvement in healthcare delivery.
 (Reference from the National Institute for Health and Clinical Excellence UK, 2002.)

 Typical Audit Cycle